victorkohler/pwf/docs/quickstart.rst

 We can define as many routes as we like and associate each one with a function.
-As you might have noticed in the last example, the name of the path does not have to be the same as the function name.
+As you might have noticed in the '/user' example, the name of the path does not have to be the same as the function name.

 You can also use variable paths to pass specific data from the URL to your